-An ancient companion planting technique is still useful for modern gardeners - especially if you're short on space
+An ancient companion planting technique, useful for modern gardeners who are short of space and want to utilise the three-sister’s method

-The concept sees different plants mixed together to confuse pest insects and keep them from the crop.
+The method behind companion planting is to use different plants mixed together to confuse pest insects and keep them from the crop.
 Carrots and onions are a good example.
 By planting onions next to carrots the onions mask the smell of the carrots, helping to keep the dreaded carrot root fly away from the crop.
 Marigolds are another good example.
 Their strong smell does much to keep aphids away from vulnerable plants such as tomatoes and runner beans.

 Companion planting is not restricted to pest control, and some pairings bring about other benefits – peas and beans all fix nitrogen into the soil, helping leafy crops like cabbages to perform at their best.

-This is by no means a new concept and has been employed for thousands of years, long before chemical fertilisers and pesticides were an option.
-One of the best examples of companion planting was developed by Native American tribes who planted sweetcorn, climbing beans and pumpkins/squashes together, believing these ‘Three Sisters’ would only thrive as part of a symbiotic planting.
+This concept has been employed for thousands of years, long before chemical fertilisers and pesticides were an option.
+One of the best examples of companion planting was developed by Native American tribes who planted sweetcorn, climbing beans and pumpkins/squashes together, believing these ‘Three Sisters’ grew best as part of a symbiotic planting.

 Why it works

-Pumpkins (or squashes if you prefer) shade the soil and retain moisture with their large leaves.
-Once established they also block out weed growth.
+- Pumpkins (or squashes if you prefer) shade the soil and retain moisture with their large leaves, increasing humidity to help with bean pollination.
+Once established the large leaves block out weed growth

 How to do it